Rahvakogu

 RESULTS OF THE PANEL

-The Citizens' Panel came to five societal pain points that cannot be overlooked in Estonia anymore.
+The Citizens' Panel came to five societal pain points that cannot be overlooked anymore in Estonia.
 To address these pain points, 12 recommendations were drafted.
 The results were released as a joint public statement and the recommendations were spread to policymakers.
-Read more from the report above.
+Read more from the report (in English).

 IMPACT OF THE PANEL